Computers can be sensitive to power line interference, and thunder storms can cause power voltage spikes, brown-outs and melt-downs

 If you wish to protect your computer from these sources of damage, buy and install a surge/spike suppressor.
 We can supply one if you wish.

-However a surge-protector DOES NOT PROTECT YOUR EQUIPMENT FROM A DIRECT LIGHTENING STRIKE.
+However a surge-protector DOES NOT PROTECT YOUR EQUIPMENT from a direct lightning strike.

 Brown-outs are lower than normal line voltages, causing power starvation to the electrical device.
 In other words, your computer doesn't get enough power, and this can damage it.
 Brown-outs are not generally transitory but can last from a few seconds to minutes.
 You can buy specialized power supplies that monitor the line voltage fluctuations, and when the power goes off, or has a serious fluctuation, the power supply kicks in and supplies power to the computer via a battery backup system.
 This sort of device is much more expensive, and is generally used by larger businesses, corporations and government departments to protect their important computers, and computer systems from damage.